THC inhaler delivers the highest level of THC to the blood and lasts two hours before it starts to drop.

 Another study confirmed these findings, using a 54mg dose of THC.
 There was no difference in THC levels between smoking and vaporization.
 Participants that vaped had significantly lower carbon monoxide levels.

-THC Inhaler is a Better Option
+THC Inhaler is a Better Option than Vape or Smoke

 A new exploration into using an inhaler as an alternative to smoking or vaping is a single-dose open-label study for patients suffering from chronic neuropathic pain.
 Eight enrolled patients used a novel portable thermal-metered-dose inhaler (TMDI) for cannabis, delivering a 15 mg dose.